The Life and Adventures of Santa Claus (1985 film): Reception

 Its first airing on December 17, 1985, earned a 12.5 rating and a 19 percent audience share, ranking third in its timeslot, and placed in the bottom ten for the week (56th out of 65 shows).

-Home media releases
+Home media

 The Life and Adventures of Santa Claus was released on VHS tape in 1990 and was re-released on September 26, 2000 by Warner Home Video.
 The special was paired with Nestor, The Long-Eared Christmas Donkey and released on DVD under the Warner Archive brand on November 17, 2009.

 Warner Bros. continues to hold the distribution rights to the television special.
-As of 2022 it can be streamed on the AMC+ subscription streaming service, or on the AMC app to viewers with paid cable and television subscriptions.
+As of 2022 in the United States it can be streamed on the AMC+ subscription streaming service, or on the AMC app to viewers with paid cable and television subscriptions.